Question:

 Solution and Explanation

-Step 1:Write the alphabet with positions: \[ A(1), B(2), C(3), D(4), \ldots, Z(26) \]
+\[ A(1), B(2), C(3), D(4), \ldots, Z(26) \]

-Step 2:Replace even-position letters: \[ B(2)\rightarrow 3,\; D(4)\rightarrow 5,\; F(6)\rightarrow 7,\; \ldots,\; Z(26)\rightarrow 27 \] So sequence becomes: \[ A, 3, C, 5, E, 7, G, 9, I, 11, K, 13, M, 15, O, 17, Q, 19, S, 21, U, 23, W, 25, Y, 27 \]
+Even-position letters are replaced by the next odd number: \[ B(2)\rightarrow 3,\; D(4)\rightarrow 5,\; F(6)\rightarrow 7,\; \ldots,\; Z(26)\rightarrow 27 \] This forms the sequence: \[ A, 3, C, 5, E, 7, G, 9, I, 11, K, 13, M, 15, O, 17, Q, 19, S, 21, U, 23, W, 25, Y, 27 \]

-Step 3:Count from the right.
+Step 3:Find the 10th element from the right.

-10th element from right: \[ 27(1), Y(2), 25(3), W(4), 23(5), U(6), 21(7), S(8), 19(9), Q(10) \] So, 10th from right = Q
+Counting from the right side: \[ 27(1), Y(2), 25(3), W(4), 23(5), U(6), 21(7), S(8), 19(9), Q(10) \] So, the 10th element from the right is: \[ Q \]

 Was this answer helpful?